-Spanish Queen, Kalamata, and lightly salted black olives meet oregano, thyme, and truffle oil to make a mouthwatering appetizer just in time for the holidays.
+Spanish Queen, Kalamata, and lightly salted black olives meet oregano, thyme, and truffle oil to make this mouthwatering appetizer, Marinated Greek Olives, just in time for the holidays.
 Paleo + vegan!

 Is this a proud moment?
 Define proud.
 On the one hand, I apparently have no self control.
 On the other hand, I have a recipe that is Next-Level Finger Food-Quality.
 If anyone needs me this Thanksgiving, and I can’t be found, tell K-Hubs to look for me in nearby closets.
 It will be me and a bowl of these while relatives argue over Chex Mix and who is drinking the real wine versus the sparkling grape juice.
 Mistakes were made.